enteas/EnteasWebDevOnboarding/README.md

 };
 ```

 Next, we replace the function called inside incrementAsync to call our getHelloEnteas function.
-To achieve this, we need to import the getHelloEnteas function from the counterAPI, modify `import { fetchCount } from './counterAPI';` to `import { getHelloEnteas } from './counterAPI';`
+To achieve this, we need to import the getHelloEnteas function from the counterAPI and modify `import { fetchCount } from './counterAPI';` to `import { getHelloEnteas } from './counterAPI';`

 Your incrementAsync function should now look like this:
 ``` javascript